AnqiAngelineWang/SOEN691/README.md

 | GBDT          | 57.57% | 81.04% | 78.55% | 36.73% | 81.77% |
 | MLP           | 53.41% | 76.34% | 71.96% | 38.72% | 74.58% |

-* comparison of results of imbalanced data and oversampled data:
+* Comparison of results of imbalanced data and oversampled data:

 | Year |  Imbalanced |  Oversample |  Improvement |
 | :---:|:---------: |:-----------:|:------------:|